Azure-Samples/Azure-Stack-Hub-Foundation-Core/BCDR-validation/Veeam_results_round1.md

     1. We used mostly default settings and same machine type as the source one
     2. Stamp 1: Windows repository was the restore source
     3. Stamp 2: Arbitrary SMB repository was the restore source
-    4. To restore from arbitrary SMB repository [backups can be imported to a new / another Veeam Backup and Replication server](https://helpcenter.veeam.com/docs/backup/vsphere/importing_backups.html?ver=110)
+    4. To restore from arbitrary SMB repository [backups can be imported to a new / another Veeam Backup & Replication server](https://helpcenter.veeam.com/docs/backup/vsphere/importing_backups.html?ver=110)

-## Issues & workarounds:
+## Issues and workarounds:

-### Must be added:

-1. Direct Recovery to Azure to Azure Stack Hub requires exact version of the API to be specified due to the to the difference with public Azure API

-    Recommendation: add registry key if you plan to restore to Azure Stack. <https://www.veeam.com/kb3244>

-    1. False positive ReFS detection for SMB share.

-        Recommendation: add registry key if you plan to restore to Azure Stack.

-        ```
-        HKEY_LOCAL_MACHINE\\SOFTWARE\\Veeam\\Veeam Backup and Replication

-        DWORD UseCifsVirtualSynthetic = 0
-        ```

-### No workaround:

-1. F2SV2 - heavily loaded machines with running scripts were excluded from tests.
-Script occupies all the RAM which prevents agent process to start.

-    Recommendation: to plan the backup window when application is not consuming all resources or pre-allocate at least 2GB of RAM just for agent

-### Can be ignored:

-1. Inability to collect recovery media components.
-Expected behavior -- Windows images in Azure do not contain RE/ADK components, Recovery Media iso cannot be mounted anyway, so such warning should be ignored

-    Recommendation: add registry key to suppress the Recovery Media component warning.

-    ```
-    HKEY_LOCAL_MACHINE\\SOFTWARE\\Veeam\\Veeam Backup and Replication

-    DWORD AgentsDisableRECollectionWarning
-    ````

-1. Linux backup jobs constantly report warning whenever EFI volume was not detected.

-    Recommendation: This is currently being investigated.
-Linux images in Azure can sometimes have various boot partitions set.

-> [!Note]
+A few configuration changes are needed for Azure Stack Hub.
+For an up-to-date list visit [KB3244: Veeam Support for Azure Stack Hub](https://www.veeam.com/kb3244).

-> Work is being done to investigate a workaround to add warning suppression logic and a fix for the ReFS detection logic issue.
-This may be addressed in future versions of the product.
+Backup jobs may report warnings whenever an EFI volume was not detected due to partition layout differences with Linux images in Azure.
+You can safely ignore this and this may be addressed in future versions of the product.

 ## Tests

 > [!Note]
 > Processing rates are a function of the scale of the environment, the throughput capacity and the number of parallel jobs that can be processed simultaneously.
 Veeam works efficiently in environments of a much larger scale, with some incredibly high throughput numbers and so these numbers below are more a reflection of the current environments state than anything else.
 These results only highlight what was possible with this specific environment during the time of testing.
-Backup - Single machines.

 ### Same Azure Stack Hub Stamp, within one subscription

+### Backup - Single machines

 | Machine name | Size    | Full backup time | Processing rate | Restore point size | Incremental backup time | Processing rate | Restore point size |
 |--------------|---------|------------------|-----------------|--------------------|-------------------------|-----------------|--------------------|